TishaJhabak1014/lexical-lasso/README.md

 ## Features

-- **Musical Timer:** Guess your letters to the rhythm of country-western tunes, adding an extra layer of excitement to the game.
+- **Musical Timer:** Guess your letters to the rhythm of country-western tunes, adding an extra layer of excitement to the game. [coming soon..]
 - **Wordplay Fun:** Enjoy moements of entertainment as you wrangle words and sharpen your guessing skills.

 ## Getting Started